 TIER ONE PUD REQUIREMENTS EQUIREMENTS LDC Reference: Chapter 25-2, Subch.
 B, Div.
 5 Subject Code Requirement The Holdsworth Center Meets or Exceeds the PUD Requirements As Follows: 2.3.1.A.
 Meet the objectives of the City code The Holdsworth Center meets the objectives of the City code.
-2.3.1.B. £- Provide for development standards that achieve equal or greater consistency with the goals in Section 1.1 (General Intent) than development under the regulations in the Land Development Code.
+2.3.1.B.
+Provide for development standards that achieve equal or greater consistency with the goals in Section 1.1 (General Intent) than development under the regulations in the Land Development Code.
 Section 1.1 states that "[t]his division provides the procedures and minimum requirements for a planned unit development zoning district to implement the goals of preserving the natural environment, encouraging high quality development and innovative design, and ensuring adequate public facilities and services.
-The Holdsworth Center encourages high quality development, innovative design, and preservation of the natural environment.
-The proposed land use plan for the Holdsworth Center is superior since it will reduce the amount of development that could occur on the property.
+Provide for development standards that achieve equal or greater consistency with the goals in Section 1.1 (General Intent) than development under the regulations in the Land Development Code.
+Section 1.1 states that "[t]his could occur on the property.
+Current zoning and subdivision regulations allow a division provides the procedures and minimum of thirty single family residences.
+The Holdsworth Center encourages high quality development, innovative the proposed land use plan for the Holdsworth Center is superior since it will reduce the amount of development that could occur on the property.
 Current zoning and subdivision regulations allow a minimum of thirty single family residences.
+The Holdsworth Center encourages high quality development, innovative development, and ensuring adequate public facilities and services.
 2.3.1.C.
-Open Space Provide a total amount of open space that equals or exceeds 10 percent of the residential tracts, 15 percent of the industrial tracts, and 20 percent of the nonresidential tracts within the PUD, except that: 1.a detention or filtration area is excluded from the calculation unless it is designed and maintained as an amenity, and 2. the required percentage of open space may be reduced for urban property with characteristics that make open space infeasible if other community benefits are provided.
+Open Space Provide a total amount of open space that equals or exceeds 10 percent of the residential tracts, 15 percent of the industrial tracts, and 20 percent of the nonresidential tracts within the PUD, except that: 1.a detention or filtration area is excluded from the calculation unless it is designed and maintained as an amenity; and 2. the required percentage of open space may be reduced for urban property with characteristics that make open space infeasible if other community benefits are provided.
 The Holdsworth Center will provide approximately 55% open space not including detention or filtration areas.
 2.3.1.D.
 Green Building Comply with the City's Planned Unit Development Green Building Program Will meet or exceed minimum requirements.
 See attached Exhibit E - Green Building.
 2.3.1.E.
 Neighborhood Plans, Historic Areas, Compatibility Neighborhood Be consistent with applicable neighborhood plans, Plans, Historic neighborhood combining district regulations, historic area Areas, Compatibility and landmark regulations, and compatible with adjacent property and land uses Does not apply.
-E
+1 12